Antoni Sarcevic: Club career

 Born in Manchester, Sarcevic was in the youth system of boyhood club Manchester City aged seven to 15, before joining the youth system at Woodley Sports in 2008.
 He made his first team debut for Woodley in August 2009 and was offered a trial with Premier League club Blackburn Rovers during the 2009–10 season.

+Crewe Alexandra

 Sarcevic was signed by League Two side Crewe Alexandra for an undisclosed fee in May 2010, on a one-year contract with an option to extend for a further year.

-Chester

 He was loaned out to Northern Premier League Division One North club Chester in October 2010.
 After two goals in seven appearances he was recalled to Crewe by Dario Gradi.
 Impressive in his loan spell, he scored on his Crewe debut on 1 February 2011, the last goal of a 6–2 defeat to Northampton Town.

+Chester

 On 23 November 2011 he returned to Chester as a permanent signing.
 During his first two seasons with Chester, they were promoted twice to the Football Conference, in the process winning the Northern Premier League Premier Division, Peter Swales Shield, Conference North and Cheshire Senior Cup.
 After impressive performances for Chester Sarcevic reportedly attracted interest from football league clubs and won a call up to the England C.